 Skip advert

 Advertisement - Article continues below

-If the SQ8 doesn't pack a big enough punch, Audi has the answer in the form of the 592bhp RS Q8.
+If the SQ8 doesn't pack a big enough punch, Audi has the answer in the form of the 600bhp RS Q8.
 It uses a 4.0-litre V8 powerplant, and is packed with driving tech to help the supersized SUV go like a true Audi Sport model.
+If your need for speed still hasn't been satisfied, though, there's also the fully top-spec RS Q8 Performance, which ups the power to 631bhp.

 Advertisement - Article continues below

-The hotter SQ8 comes with a 4.0-litre petrol V8 which produces 500bhp and 770Nm of torque.
-This allows the bulky coupe-SUV to sprint from 0-62mph in 4.1 seconds, and then proceed onto a limited top speed of 155mph.
+The hotter SQ8 gets a larger 4.0-litre petrol V8 which produces 500bhp and 770Nm of torque.
+This allows the bulky coupe-SUV to sprint from 0-62mph in a mere 4.1 seconds, and then proceed onto a limited top speed of 155mph.

+Skip advert